Modelling and analysis of the 8 filters from the "master key filters hypothesis" for depthwise-separable deep networks in relation to idealized receptive fields based on scale-space theory: Introduction

-Section~\ref{sec-experiments} then applies the fitted idealized discrete scale-space filters as the filtering primitives in depthwise-separable networks applied to the ImageNet dataset, and shows that (i)~the idealized filters based on Method~B have the predictive properties out of the four main classes of filter modelling methods, and (ii)~using the idealized models of the 8 ``master key filters'' as the computational primitives in depthwise-separable deep networks lead to almost as good results as using the original learned filters.
-Finally, Section~\ref{sec-summary} concludes with a summary and discussion of some of the main results.
+Section~\ref{sec-experiments} thereafter applies the fitted idealized discrete scale-space filters as the filtering primitives in depthwise-separable networks based on the ConvNeXt V2 Tiny architecture applied to the ImageNet dataset, and shows that: \begin{itemize} \item the idealized filters based on Method~B have the best predictive properties out of the four main classes of filter modelling methods, and \item using the idealized models of the 8 ``master key filters'' as the computational primitives in depthwise-separable deep networks leads to almost as good results as if using the originally learned filters. \end{itemize} Finally, Section~\ref{sec-summary} concludes with a summary and discussion of some of the main results.